Free Font-Spotter Service

 There is no charge for my font identification services.
 (It's one of my hobbies, however I will gratefully accept contributions for support of this web site.)

 Just send me a sample of the type (the more letters, the better) in an image you scanned, or point me to a website where you saw it used.
-You can also fax your sample to me at my CallWave number (775-860-5725).
-Be sure to include an e-mail address if you want a reply.
 I will try to e-mail you back within a few hours, as long as I am not on vacation.

 e-mail me your font ID question